MTavakolikia/MT-Admin-Dashboard/README.md

  In this repository you can find my cool admin dashboard that you can find a cool UI and different chart at it and its also support multi language , dark and light mode

-## What tools I used in this mini project?
+## What tools I used in this project?

  I used react.js , Marterial UI and other library like yup , full calendar , formik , nivo chart , emotion and also I used react-i18next for multi language